 Clean the microphone openings

-Use the brush of the MultiTool to carefully brush debris away from the openings and the surface around the openings.
+Use the MultiTool brush to carefully brush

+debris away from the openings and the

+surface around the openings.

 Ensure that you do not forcefully squeeze parts of the MultiTool into the microphone openings.
 This may damage the hearing aid.